- Business and Management Systems

 - Students Opportunities

 Our bachelor of science degree in business and management systems consists of 120 credit hours.
 As a student in the program, you will be required to complete a general education requirements core.
-A minimum grade of “C” is required in the business core, business electives, management, and information technology courses.
+A grade of “C” or better is required in the business core, business electives, management, economics, and information technology courses.
 You will have nine credit hours for free electives.

-You will be required to complete 12 credit hours chosen from 2000, 3000, 4000 or 5000-level courses in business, economics, finance, enterprise resource planning, information science and technology or marketing.
-A “C” or better grade is required in all 12 credit hours.
-If you choose to designate an area of concentration for these courses, focusing at least three courses (nine credits) in one area, you may do so.
-But you are not required to choose a concentration area.
+For the business electives, you will be required to complete 12 credit hours chosen from 2000, 3000, 4000 or 5000-level courses in business, economics, finance, enterprise resource planning, information science and technology or marketing.
+You may choose to designate one or more areas of concentration for your program of study by applying for and fulfilling the requirements of a minor from our department (see below).
+However, you are not required to choose an area of concentration.

 For more information, check out the bachelor of science in business and management systems in the university catalog.